 We give you both flexibility and control over the error proofing.
 For example, you determine whether or not the process monitor advances the batch count when a fastener is non-compliant.
 You can shape our system to your needs rather than our system dictating what you can and cannot do.

-Even our calibration and test equipment gives you built in Error Proofing.
+Even our calibration and test equipment provide built-in Error Proofing.

 Error Proofing From A Different Angle: Definition of error proofing and some observations by W. Edwards Deming.